-I create painted plates, sgraffito designed plates, as well as minimalist handmade plates for dining or decorating.
-Additionally, I'm creating new collections of decorative plates into the world of interior design.
-I create artistic plates that fuse contemporary design with wild scenes from roaring beaches and pristine forests.
+These are my personal favorite!
+I create unique artistic plates that fuse contemporary design with wild scenes from roaring beaches and pristine forests.
 They have texture and layers.
 Sometimes they have sand or natural elements fused with the glaze.

 Collections of Plates